iOS

 8. Depending on the SDK modules you plan to use, update your Info.plist with the following keys:

-• NSCameraUsageDescription: The SDK requires access to the camera to verify the identity of the user, such as during ID or selfie scans.
+• NSCameraUsageDescription: Causes the SDK to require access to the camera to verify the identity of the user (for example, during ID or selfie scans).

-• NSLocationWhenInUseUsageDescription: The SDK uses location services to detect the user's current location for the Geolocation step.
+• NSLocationWhenInUseUsageDescription: Causes the SDK to use location services to detect the user's current location for the Geolocation step.

-• NSMicrophoneUsageDescription: The SDK requires access to the microphone for video calls during the Video Conference step or for speech recognition during Video Selfie.
+• NSMicrophoneUsageDescription: Causes the SDK to require microphone access when performing video calls during the Video Conference step or for speech recognition during the Video Selfie step.

 Run the Example App